 How to set up split routines is a big subject that could fill a chunk of an entire weight training book, but let me give you a quick overview of some of the best schedules.

-Also, the 2-day split is still used by some bodybuilders and is probably the most popular schedule of all for the recreational lifter.
+Also, the 2-day split is still used by some bodybuilders and is probably the most popular schedule for the recreational lifter.
+For the advanced bodybuilder the 3-day split, especially the push-pull-legs split is most popular.

 The 2 day Split, upper, lower + abs aka “The New Body” (“TNB”) split